 Seven strategies are a lot to process.
 The risk is that you pick the one that sounds most exciting rather than the one that actually fits your situation.
 This section helps you avoid that.

-The right strategy for you depends on three variables: how much capital you have available, how much time you can commit weekly, and how much risk you are prepared to absorb.
-These three factors will narrow your list quickly.
+The right strategy depends on three variables: available capital, weekly time commitment, and risk tolerance.
+These three factors will narrow your list fast.

 Questions to Ask Before Picking an Entry Strategy